2021 Free 6 Week USMLE Step 1 Study Schedule

-You’re 6 weeks away from test day and it’s time to get serious.
+You’re 6 weeks away from the USMLE Step 1 test day and it’s time to get serious.
 Very serious.
-Hopefully up until this point you have already gotten involved and familiar with USMLE Step 1 material, test structure or consulted with a USMLE Step 1 tutor.
+Hopefully up until this point you have already gotten involved and familiar with Step 1 material, test structure or consulted with a USMLE Step 1 tutor.
 Maybe you’ve gone through First Aid, gotten started with UWorld questions, or started using a USMLE prep platform like Osmosis or Pathoma, but now it’s time to buckle down and make sure you’re ready.

 ***If you’re reading this 6 weeks or less from your test date and UWorld sounds like a peace organization and you thought First Aid is something you learned in 8th grade health class, we highly recommend you contact us immediately so we can help you intensively and efficiently study for USMLE Step 1.***

 So, let’s get into it.
 USMLE Step 1: The 6-week Study Calendar is our most intensive and aggressive timeline for Step 1.
 This Step 1 study schedule is intended for strong students who score within ~20 points of their target score on initial baseline assessment.
 As noted before, most students have completed 2-4 weeks of dedicated studying prior to beginning this calendar.

 Before we jump in, here are some key notes about this 6-week Step 1 Calendar: